 Mantras are those sounds which you hear from deep within during meditation, and the aim of any mantra is to bring you back to the source.

-Mantras have got certain vibrations; certain energy, and They are universal.
+Mantras have got certain vibrations; certain energy.
+They are universal.

-Even in the churches in Latin America, the word or mantra 'Marnah nath' is used which means 'My Lord'.
+Even in the churches in Latin America, the word or manta 'Marnah nath' is used which means 'My Lord'.
 Its translation in Latin and Sanskrit is so close.
-In Latin, the word used for 'Lord' is 'Nath', and in Sanskrit also the word 'Nath' means 'Lord'.
+In Latin, the word use for 'Lord' is 'Nath', and in Sanskrit also the word 'Nath' means 'Lord'.
 So the word 'Marnah nath' which is used in Christianity is actually a Sanskrit word.

-Chanting in Sanskrit is beneficial because Sanskrit

-is the oldest language known to mankind, and so it has a deep impact on the consciousness.
+Chanting in Sanskrit is beneficial because Sanskrit is the oldest language known to mankind, and so it has a deep impact on the consciousness.

-In Vedic chanting, many times you don't even know the meaning of the words you are chanting, but it has some effect.
+How many of you feel that singing and chanting mantras creates some vibrations?
+(Everyone in the audience raise their hands) In Vedic chanting, many times you don't know even the meaning but it has some effect.